owensanders/blogify-back-end/README.md

 <h1>Blogify Back End</h1>
-<p>Note: I'm only running PHP 7.3 on my personal laptop, which is the reason some modern PHP syntax and methods might not be used.</p>
-<p>This is the back-end of my Blogify project, it uses Laravel as a REST API and some aspects of clean code architecture.</p>
+<p>This is the back-end of my Blogify project, it uses Laravel as a REST API and some aspects of clean code architecture. e.g. Use cases, Repositories, Contracts (interfaces), Data Transfer Objects(DTO) and DTO Factories.</p>
 <h2>Prerequisite</h2>
 <p>You will need to have Docker/Docker Desktop installed or Composer and PHP to run this API.</p>
 <p>To start the project, follow these steps:</p>